About

 • Christopher C.W.
 Hughescchughes@uci.edu, Molecular Biology & Biochemistry

-• Barb Jusiak, bjusiak@uci.edu, Physiology and Biophysics
+• Barbara Jusiak, bjusiak@uci.edu, Physiology & Biophysics

 • Peter Kaiserpkaiser@uci.edu, Biological Chemistry

-• Mei Kongmeik1@uci.edu, Molecular Biology & Biochemistry
+• Mei Kong, meik1@uci.edu, Molecular Biology & Biochemistry

-• Devon Lawsondalawson@uci.edu, Physiology & Biophysics
+• Devon A. Lawsondalawson@uci.edu, Physiology & Biophysics

 • Selma Masrismasri@uci.edu, Biological Chemistry